Sole Wright Sole Wright

 And in John 14:6 Jesus says, "I am the way, and the truth, and the life.
 No one comes to the Father except through me."
 This is another reminder that Jesus is the only path to God, and without Him, people simply cannot see the way.

-Makes me wonder if I didn't give my life to Jesus as a 17-year-old,
+Makes me wonder if I didn't give my life to Jesus as a 17-year-old, what side would I be on today.

 Another barrier to seeing the Truth is the reliance on worldly wisdom that continues to keep people in darkness.
 In 1 Corinthians 1:18, Paul writes, "For the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God."